• Skip to main content

 You aren’t without options.
 And the first options to look into are Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs).
 These accounts save up pre-tax income and allow you to apply the funds towards qualifying medical and dental expenses.
 FSAs are tied to your employer, while HSAs can be accessed through an employer or independently.
 Additionally, you can use them on their own or in addition to insurance, as long as you don’t double-bill anyone.

 Financing is another option for making the cost of treatment fit within your budget.
 Dental and orthodontic offices typically offer payment plans, and when they don’t, third-party financiers are an option.
+Be sure to research third-party options and read the fine print before committing, as these plans can cost more in the long run — in some cases, significantly so.
 If you choose at-home treatment, most companies offer financing plans.

 The top takeaway is that you can receive coverage for your adult orthodontic treatment.
 BCBS is a relatively friendly insurer for orthodontic treatment.
 Their Invisalign and braces coverage is comparable to other providers, but where they shine is in their partnerships with home aligner companies.
 If you have BCBS insurance and you’re pursuing at-home aligner treatment, you have a better chance of receiving coverage.